 What Loans Are Available for a New Gas Station?

 Building a new gas station can cost over $10 million based on the above estimates.
-Few operators have that sum on hand, so financing will make your gas station goals more attainable.
+The majority of operators do not have that sum on hand, so financing will make your gas station goals more attainable.

-There are a few loan structures that potential gas station owners can take advantage of, including conventional commercial financing or a Small Business Administration (SBA) guaranteed loan such as an SBA 7(a) or 504 loan
+There are a few loan structures that potential gas station owners can take advantage of, including conventional commercial financing or a Small Business Administration (SBA) guaranteed loan such as an SBA 7(a) or 504 loan.
+The inherent differences between SBA 7(a) and 504 loans might make one more suitable to your specific scenario.

-Download our helpful loan document checklist to ensure you have all the necessary paperwork to get started!
+Before applying for a loan, you can save yourself time and headaches by preparing your gas station financing paperwork well in advance!
+Download our helpful loan document checklist to ensure you have all the necessary paperwork to get started.